JordyMoos/JMTradingHouseSnapshot/README.md

 JMTradingHouseSnapshot.unregisterForEvent(event, callback)
 ```

-Stop listening to an event
+Stop listening to an event.

 ## Events

-All possible events are listen in `JMTradingHouseSnapshot.events`
+All possible events are listen in `JMTradingHouseSnapshot.events`.

 ### SCAN_STARTED